 There have been a large number of events organised by GDRC during 2021.
-Some examples are listed below :
+Some examples are listed below:

-Workshop in scientific writing and publishing for Indonesian researchers in disaster risk and related subjects grant, funded by the UK Newton Fund conjunction with the Institute Bandung.
-The intensive two day attracted over 80 Indonesian researchers and featured a mix of short lectures, expert panel discussion, group
+Workshop in scientific writing and publishing for Indonesian researchers in disaster risk and related subjects grant, funded by the UK Newton Fund and carried out in conjunction with the Institute of Technology, Bandung.
+The intensive two day workshop attracted over 80 Indonesian researchers and featured a mix of short lectures, expert panel discussion, group